jaineeldesai/car_emissions_project/README.md

 ### Regression Model

-In the notebook 'emissions_model.ipynb', the 'clean_car_data.csv' is imported and the following steps are carried on:
+In the notebook 'emissions_model.ipynb', the 'clean_car_data.csv' is imported and the following steps are carried out:

 * Data Exploration and Cleaning (based on the target)
 * X-y Split